KeatonMueller/hex/README.md

 This project requires you have the Java SDK installed.
 It was coded using Java 11, but other versions may work as well.

-To run the program, clone the repo and run:
+To run the program in text mode, clone the repo and run:

+`make text`

+To run the program with a GUI, run:

-`make run`
+`make gui`